30 Salesforce bloggers you need to follow right now

 @iain_clements

-Iain is not only an active Salesforce expert though social media and his personal blog, but also offers services through his company, CloudUrsa, to provide customers with a wide range of services including configuration and application development.
+Iain is not only an active Salesforce expert through social media but also offers services through his company, CloudUrsa, to provide customers with a wide range of services including configuration and application development.

 Smriti Sharan